Creating ethical standards for algorithm design

 - Deploy to a small shadow environment for a week and compare outputs to the existing system.

-- If any fairness or safety metric degrades by more than the agreed threshold, halt the roll-out.
+- If any fairness or safety metric degrades by more than the agreed threshold, halt the rollout.

 - 15 minutes: walkthrough of goals and model behaviour.

-- 15 minutes: harms and edge case brainstorm.
+- 15 minutes: harms and edge cases.

 - 15 minutes: metrics and tests.